Voilett-Roze/asus/USB-Disk-Check-at-Boot-Version-2.md

 # This is work in progress and not yet published!

 ## Background
 This guide is a followup to the original found [here](https://github.com/RMerl/asuswrt-merlin/wiki/USB-Disk-Check-at-Boot).
-The purpose of this guide is to show how your router can be configured to automatically check and repair the filesystems of USB storage devices during boot.
+The purpose of this guide is to provide example scripts that can be used to automatically check and repair the filesystems of USB storage devices during boot.
 This might be desirable because after the router has booted it can sometimes be difficult to unmount a filesystem for checking.
 This is especially true if that filesystem is used by Entware.

-The script shown in the original guide was not entirely reliable for the following reasons:
+The script shown in the original guide has the following limitations:
-1. It used MBR partition IDs to identify the filesystem type.
+1. It uses MBR partition IDs to identify the filesystem type.
 Unfortunately there is no guarantee that the partition ID actually matches the filesystem present in the partition.
-2. It used a command to check NTFS filesystems that may not be present on certain router models.
+2. It uses a command to check NTFS filesystems that may not be present on certain router models.
-3. It made no attempt to check HFS filesystems.
+3. It makes no attempt to check HFS filesystems.

 Since Merlin's 384.10_3 and John's V39E1 release a second parameter (`$2`) is passed to the `pre-mount` user script.
 This parameter contains the filesystem type as detected by the router.
 This should be much more reliable than using the partition ID.
 The following is a list of all the possible types: `NULL`, `mbr`, `swap`, `ext2`, `ext3`, `ext4`, `hfs`, `hfs+j`, `hfs+jx`, `ntfs`, `apple_efi`, `vfat`, `unknown`.